veracity/veracity-documentation/sections/identity/authentication/web-native.md

 ---
 author: Veracity
-description: Detailed description of how authentication with Veracity IDP works for a web apps.
+description: Detailed description of how authentication with Veracity IDP works for web apps.
 ---

 # Authentication for Web and Native Applications